General Guide to Military Divorce Laws in Virginia

 If one or both spouses going through a divorce are retired or active servicemembers, there are certain Federal and state laws that must be followed.
-For example, there are certain rules applicable to a division of servicemember's military retirement, disability pay, survivor benefits plan, etc. These cases can be legally complex.
-It is important to discuss your case with an experienced attorney who can advise you of your rights and obligations.
-This guide provides you with some general information on some of the issues that come up in a military divorce case.
+For example, there are certain rules applicable to a division of servicemember’s military retirement, disability pay, survivor benefits plan, etc. These cases can be legally complex.
+It is important to discuss your case with an experienced Fairfax military divorce lawyer who can advise you of your rights and obligations.
+This guide from Raheen Family Law provides you with some general information on some of the issues that come up in a military divorce case.

 Military Retirement Division in Divorce